iirvine/functional-programming-in-scala/notes/week 1/001-getting-started.md

 Some languages do get this right; ie, Java's strings are immutable; Java does not give you an operator to change a character in a string while keeping the string the same

 ##Consequences for Programming
-If we want to implement high-level concepts following their mathematical theories, there's no place for mutaion
+If we want to implement high-level concepts following their mathematical theories, there's no place for mutation

 * the theories do not admit it
 * mutation can destroy useful laws in the theories